ethanemm21/study-buddy/README.md

 # study-buddy
-Cute study buddy that helps you study with the Pomodoro technique!
+Cute study buddy that helps you study with the Pomodoro (or Animedoro) technique!

 ## Kirby
 The Kirby folder has a Kirby, pink-themed Pomodoro timer